sats17/sats17/README.md

 Backend Developer
 -----------------

 A highly skilled software developer with 4+ years of experience in Java, Spring Boot, and Spring Framework, I have a strong background in both microservices and monolithic architectures.
-With expertise in automating AWS infrastructure creation using AWS CDK and Terraform, I possess a can-do attitude and consistently deliver results.
+With expertise in automating AWS infrastructure creation using AWS CDK and Terraform.
+I have an understanding of Kubernetes and it's related CNCF tools like helm, docker etc. I possess a can-do attitude and consistently deliver results.

 * 🌍  I'm based in Mumbai
 * 🖥️  See my portfolio at [this](http://sats17.github.io)